What is the FantasyPros Draft Assistant?

 Where do I find the app?

-Open your CBSSports.com league, click on "Draft Central" in the menu, then select "Draft Tools"
+Simply open your CBSSports.com league, click on "Draft Central" in the menu and then select "Draft Tools".

 Then click the "DW Assistant" icon in the app bar (the 2nd in the example below)